shivamk1211/TodoApp/README.md

-# To-Do-List APP
-Used for this project:- HTML, CSS, javaScript, express, ejs, mongodb, mongoose.

-FEATURES
 This is a back end project of a todo list.
 We can add and delete tasks in it. it will store the task in our data base.
+# TO-DO-LIST APP
+Used for this project:- HTML, CSS, javaScript, express, ejs, mongodb, mongoose.